Guidelines and Tips

 - Owe a balance to Furman from the previous academic year

-For the 2012-2013 academic year, a prior year balance would be any balance on a student's bursar account that was incurred before July 1, 2012.
-As of 2008, federal legislation forbids an institution from using financial aid funds from a current academic year to pay a previous year's balance in excess of $200.
-If you fall into this category and are unable to pay the previous balance out of pocket, then you will need to consider applying for a private student loan to cover the balance.
+For the 2017-2018 academic year, a prior year balance would be any balance on a student’s bursar account that was incurred before July 1, 2017.
+As of 2008, federal legislation forbids an institution from using financial aid funds from a current academic year to pay a previous year’s balance in excess of $200.
+If you fall into this category and are unable to pay the previous balance out-of-pocket, then you will need to consider applying for a private student loan to cover the balance.

 Generally, there are four steps to apply for a private student loan.
 Keep in mind each lender may have its own requirements.
 Make sure your Free Application for Federal Student Aid (FAFSA) is sent to Furman.
 Furman’s Title IV code is 003434.

-- Complete FAFSAand accept your maximum amount in federal student loans
+- Complete the FAFSA and accept your maximum amount in federal student loans.

-- Review ELM Select to compare loan products
+- Review the Furman historical private lender list to compare loan products.

 - Complete the Self Certification Form